-As stated in their Code, scholar-athletes of The Epiphany School of Global Studies are representatives of the school and are to conduct themselves accordingly.
+As stated in their Code, scholar-athletes are representatives of the school and are to conduct themselves accordingly.
 Therefore, any scholar-athlete under the influence of, in the act of using or consuming, or having used or consumed any type of illegal drug or any type of alcohol, whether on school grounds or not, will immediately be reported to the Administrative Team as outlined in the general student handbook.
-The scholar-athlete will be suspended immediately from the team and can be reinstated only by the Headmaster, after the school's investigation into the episode is complete.
+The scholar-athlete will be suspended immediately from the team and can be reinstated only by the Head of the School, after the school's investigation into the episode is complete.